What Is This Thing? How to Identify Unknown Objects

 What Is What Is This Thing?
 How to Identify Unknown Objects?

 Object identification is the process of using a photo and context clues to figure out the name, purpose, or category of an unfamiliar item.
-Visual identification helps when you have a photo but no name for the subject.
+Object recognition is useful when you can photograph a mystery item but do not know what to call it.

 The method combines image matching with simple checks: size, material, text, symbols, wear, connectors, and where the item was found.
 Lens App turns that workflow into a free mobile scan because it lets you compare likely matches quickly while your photos are deleted after analysis.

-This is a practical use of computer vision, a field closely related to object recognition as described by Wikipedia at https://en.wikipedia.org/wiki/Object_recognition.
+This is a practical use of computer vision, a field closely related to object recognition as described by Wikipedia at Wikipedia – Object recognition.
 The goal is not just a label.
 The goal is a match you can verify.

 How What Is This Thing?
 How to Identify Unknown Objects Works